AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

 #### 3.2.2 Deleting Stock Types: `delete stocktype`

-This removes a Stock Type from the inventory, and all Stock under it.
+This removes a Stock Type from the inventory and all Stock under it.

 Format: `delete stocktype <StockType>`